pmndrs/drei/README.md

   onStart?: (e?: { type: 'controlstart' }) => void
   onEnd?: (e?: { type: 'controlend' }) => void
   onChange?: (e?: { type: 'update' }) => void
-  /** While "dragging", state's `events` are disabled by default(for performance).
-You can explicitly disable this optimisation, by setting this prop to true */ events?: boolean
 }
 ```